Lab 8: Geospatial visualizations

 1. A filteredTrips data structure that contains the trips that correspond to the filter.

-2. filteredArrivals and filteredDepartures data structures that contain the arrivals and departures data after filtering.
+2. filteredArrivals and filteredDepartures data structures that contain the arrivals and departures data after filtering (note, that filteredTotalTraffic is not needed since we can calculate that one from the other two).

-3. A filteredStations data structure with stations that contain data that corresponds to the filter (i.e. filtered arrivals, departures, and total traffic).
+3. A filteredStations data structure with stations containing data that corresponds to the applied filter (i.e. filtered arrivals, departures, and total traffic).

 2. Updating our HTML template to use these new data structures instead of the original ones.